ridgedoug/finantiertest/README.md

  pytorch enabled with gpu and a CUDA compatible system.

  The deployable model on the other hand is configured to run on cpu.
-To deploy the model locally in a container, make sure docker is installed, then clone this directory.
+To deploy the model locally in a container, make sure docker is installed, then clone this directory (use git clone. downloading the zip will not download the large model.cpkt file that's stored on git lfs.
 From the root folder where the Dockerfile resides, run the following commands:

  `docker build -t finantiertest .`